willh91/Project-2/docs/README.md

-TreeHouse TechDegree Project 2
+# Techdegree-Project-2

-I have completed all the steps required to meet expectations.
+This is my submission for the Techdegree Project 2 Assognment.

-I also added many other elements to the page to get the Exceeds Expectation grade.
+I checked off all the required things we had to do as well as did the extra credit such as adding hover color changes and multiple fonts.

-Link To My Project Through GitHub Pages -
+If you have any questions feel free to ask!